Asian shares, U.S. stock futures sag on coronavirus, U.S. election worries

 MEMORY OF 2016

-Investors appeared content to steer clear of risk with looming uncertainty, headlined by the Nov.
+Investors steered clear of risk with looming uncertainty, headlined by the Nov.
 3 U.S. presidential election.

 As former Vice President Joe Biden has enjoyed a consistent lead over President Donald Trump, investors have been cautiously betting on his victory and possibly a “blue wave” outcome, where Democrats take back the Senate as well.